risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-citus-cdc.md

 |slot.name| Optional.
 The slot name for each source.
 Each source should have a unique slot name.|
 |transactional| Optional.
 Specify whether you want to enable transactions for the CDC table that you are about to create.
 Transactions within a CDC table is an experimental feature.
 For details, see [Transaction within a CDC table](/concepts/transactions.md#transactions-within-a-cdc-table).|

+### Multiple CDC tables

+For more information on how to create multiple CDC tables from a single Citus source, see [Create multiple CDC tables with the same source](/ingest/ingest-from-cdc.md#create-multiple-cdc-tables-with-the-same-source)

 ### Example

 ```sql